Updated: Feb 23

 A salesperson needs to exercise patience and self-awareness because otherwise, they will lose sales opportunities.

-In the Yusudi Training Program, emotional intelligence is a core part of our training sessions.
-Here is a sneak peek of the training program curriculum.
+In the Yusudi Sales Academy, emotional intelligence is a core part of our training sessions.
+Here is a sneak peek of what awaits you in the academy.

 Written by: Esther Njekehu